 - Bleeding in the brain.

-- A blood clot or a problem within certain veins.
+- A blood clot or a problem within particular veins.

 - Pus that is collected from a brain infection.

-- Problems with the flow or amount of fluid that runs through the brain and spinal cord.
+- Problems with the flow or amount of fluid running through the brain and spinal cord.

 You may also have papilloedema as a side effect of taking or stopping some medications, which include: